KonstantinMack/sx-copy-market-maker/README.md

 - Hard limits for order stakes
 - If adjusted original stake is below minStake then the stake for the copied order will be minStake
 - If adjusted original stake is above maxStake then the stake for the copied order will be maxStake
+- minStake needs to be at least $10 otherwise order will fail

 ### Filtering